A published folklorist, Pollyanna enjoys writing about hidden histories, folk customs, and things that go bump in the night.

 The sound itself of this instrument certainly is haunting and beautiful, but it does not tie in with the description of a musician being able to carry such an instrument and play it on the move.

-The psaltery of ancient Greece was known as an epigonion; a harp-like winged instrument, was played by plucking the strings with the fingers.
-The main difference between the harp and the psaltery being that the harp had strings made from gut strings, the psaltery having strings made of metal.
+The psaltery of Ancient Greece was known as an epigonion, a harp-like winged instrument played by plucking the strings with the fingers.
+The main difference between the harp and the psaltery was that the harp had strings made from gut strings while the psaltery had strings made of metal.

-By the 19th Century, these instruments had largely died out in Europe, to be replaced by the hammered dulcimer and zither.
+By the 19th century, these instruments had largely died out in Europe, being replaced by the hammered dulcimer and zither.

 It should be noted that the epigonion was introduced to the Greeks by Epigonus of Ambracia in around the 6th Century BC from his home in Alexandria, and would be played with the fingers of both hands, to accompany the voice, and also introduce chromatic passages.